 - I’m also blogging notes about the problems, solutions, resources, and insights I discover along the way so others won’t have to start from scratch.

 What I didn’t expect is how much fun I’d be having!
 Searching out local ingredients is like a treasure hunt.
 I also enjoy meeting and contributing support to people working hard to offer nutritious and flavorful food using methods that are increasingly sustainable.
-And then, of course, there’s the pure pleasure of creating, eating and sharing wonderful meals with family and friends–and you!
+And then, of course, there’s the pure pleasure of creating, eating and sharing wonderful meals with family and friends–and sharing them here with you!
 I hope you enjoy the results, too.

 You Can Help